 KBC Group's bank-insurance concept has, over the past few years, been exported to its Central and Eastern European entities.
 In order to be able to do so, KBC Group has built up a second home market in Central and Eastern Europe in insurance (via KBC Insurance NV).
 KBC Group has an insurance business in every Central and Eastern European home country: in the Czech Republic, the KBC Group's insurer is ČSOB Pojist'ovňa, in the Slovak Republic it is ČSOB Poist'ovňa, in Hungary it is K&H Insurance and in Bulgaria it is DZI Insurance.
 Contrary to the situation of KBC Bank Group in Belgium, the KBC Group's insurance companies in Central and Eastern Europe operate not only via tied agents (and bank branches) but also via other distribution channels, such as insurance brokers and multi-agents.
-Note that, at the end of July 2021, the KBC Group also acquired from Nationale Nederlanden Group its Bulgarian pension and life insurance businesses, a move that will enable the KBC Group to further consolidate its position in the Bulgarian home market.
-In July 2022, KBC Group completed the acquisition of Raiffeisenbank Bulgaria, a universal bank in Bulgaria offering private individuals, SMEs and corporate entities a full range of banking, asset management, leasing and insurance services.
-In April 2023, UBB and ex-Raiffeisenbank Bulgaria legally merged, which will allow KBC to bolster its position in the Bulgarian banking market even further.
-The acquisition will also create ample opportunity for insurance cross-selling with DZI.

-The KBC Bank Group's estimated market share (the average of the share of the lending market and the deposit market, see table above) amounted to 21% in the Czech Republic, 12% in the Slovak Republic, 11% in Hungary, and 19% in Bulgaria (rounded figures).
-The KBC Bank Group also has a strong position in the investment fund market in Central and Eastern Europe (estimated at 25% in the Czech Republic, 7% in the Slovak Republic, 11% in Hungary and 14% in Bulgaria).
+The KBC Bank Group's estimated market share (the average of the share of the lending market and the deposit market, see table above) amounted to 20 % in the Czech Republic, 12% in the Slovak Republic, 11% in Hungary, and 19% in Bulgaria (rounded figures).
+The KBC Bank Group also has a strong position in the investment fund market in Central and Eastern Europe (estimated at 24 % in the Czech Republic, 8% in the Slovak Republic, 11% in Hungary and 14% in Bulgaria).